Dooders/Dooders/docs/Dooder.md

 - A Dooder executes a step function every cycle
 - A Dooder will progress step after step until it reaches a terminal state (death)
-- A step has a specific phases of execution (React, Move, Act)
+- A step has specific phases of execution (React, Move, Act)
 - Each cycle without consuming Energy will add to it's hunger state, increasing the chance of starvation

 ## Movement